AI Video Tutorial Maker for Quick Training Videos

 HeyGen composes lighting, camera movement, and clear voiceovers automatically so tutorial videos look and sound professional without on-site production.

-Batch-generate multiple lessons, translate scripts with the video translator, and output language-specific voiceovers and captions so training rolls out globally without re-recording.
+Batch-generate many lessons, translate scripts with the video translator, and output language-specific voiceovers and captions so training rolls out globally without re-recording.

-Provide a lesson outline or paste a full script and HeyGen automatically structures it into scenes, headings, and timing cues.
-The system suggests learning objectives, splits content into digestible micro-lessons, and inserts quiz or CTA markers so each tutorial follows a proven pedagogical flow and is ready to publish.
+Provide a lesson outline or paste a full script, and HeyGen automatically structures it into scenes, headings, and timing cues.
+The system suggests learning objectives, breaks content into easy-to-follow micro-lessons, and inserts quiz or CTA markers so each tutorial follows a proven pedagogical flow and is ready to publish.

 Natural voiceovers and synchronised captions

-Generate natural-sounding narration in many languages and accents.
-HeyGen produce accurate lip sync where on-screen presenters are used, auto-generates captions, and exports SRT or burnt-in captions for accessibility and LMS compatibility.
+Generate natural-sounding narration in multiple languages and accents.
+HeyGen produces accurate lip sync when on-screen presenters are used, auto-generates captions, and exports SRT or burned-in captions for accessibility and LMS compatibility.
 This ensures clear audio delivery and searchable transcripts for learners.

 Visual composition and intelligent b-roll

 HeyGen converts slides, screenshots, and product captures into dynamic scenes with motion, zooms, and b-roll suggestions.
-The platform applies image-to-video smoothing, overlays code snippets or callouts, and matches pacing to narration so walkthroughs and demos remain engaging and straightforward to follow.
+The platform applies image to video smoothing, overlays code snippets or callouts, and matches pacing to narration so walkthroughs and demos remain engaging and easy to follow.

 Batch creation, versioning, and LMS exports

 Create hundreds of lesson variants from spreadsheets or content libraries using batch workflows to streamline your video creation process.
-HeyGen keep brand kits, templates, and version history and export SCORM, LTI, MP4, and captions bundles for straightforward LMS upload and distribution across platforms using its video creation capabilities.
+HeyGen maintains brand kits, templates, and version history, and exports SCORM, LTI, MP4, and caption bundles for simple LMS upload and distribution across platforms using its video creation capabilities.

 How to Use the AI Video Tutorial Generator